nicola144/personal_site/content/posts/is_review.md

 ***Disclaimer (2)***: *This post is not a generic introduction to Importance Sampling.
 It is an overview of many of the places where the key ideas behind the methodology are used.
 It assumes previous knowledge about it.*

 Black-box Variational inference, offline Reinforcement Learning, covariate shift, treatment effect estimation, rare event simulation, training Energy Based Models, gradient estimation ,"target-aware" Bayesian inference, fast training of deep neural networks, optimal control …
-An idea that underlies all of these ?
+What could be an idea that underlies *all* of these ?
 Importance Sampling !!

 ### Numerical integration
-The general ideas that an average approximates an expectation is pervasive.
-Similarly so, is the idea that observations (data, samples, etc.) can be modelled as realizations of an underlying random variable.
+The general idea that an average approximates an expectation is pervasive.
+Similarly so, is the idea that observations (data, samples, etc.) can be modelled/interpreted as realizations of an underlying random variable.
 The idea of Monte Carlo is related to both.
 Traditionally, Monte Carlo methods come up in the context of numerical integration.
 Here, the problem to solve is simply to approximate the value of an integral:
 $$
 \int_{\mathcal{X}} h(\mathbf{x}) \mathrm{d}\mathbf{x}